giaf/hpipm/README.md

 1) clone BLASFEO on your machine: `git clone https://github.com/giaf/blasfeo.git`
 2) from the BLASFEO root folder, run `make shared_library -j4 & sudo make install_shared`
 3) from the HPIPM root folder, run `make shared_library -j4 & sudo make install_shared`
 4) make sure that the location of the installed shared libraries is known to the system by running `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/blasfeo/lib:/opt/hpipm/lib`.
-If you would like to avoid running this command whenever opening a new shell.
-You can add the commands above to your .bashrc.
+If you would like to avoid running this command whenever opening a new shell, you can add the commands above to your .bashrc.
 5) cd to /hpipm/interfaces/python/hpipm_python and run `pip3 install .`
 6) cd to /hpipm/examples/python and run `python3 getting_started.py` to solve a simple OCP-structured QP.

-### MATLAB
+### MATLAB and Octave
-Since the HPIPM MATLAB interface is based on the HPIPM Python interface, please first follow the steps in the previous paragraph, "Python".
-In order to be able to run HPIPM from Matlab the following steps are additionally required:
-1) Make sure that the location of the shared libraries `libblasfeo.so` and `libhpipm.so` is known to the system, see step 4) for Python.
-2) Check the paths are defined in the terminal using: `echo $LD_LIBRARY_PATH`
-3) Start Matlab from a terminal in which the `LD_LIBRARY_PATH` is defined correctly
-4) Make sure that hpipm_python has been installed for the Python version used by MATLAB.
-You can check which version is used by running the Matlab command `py.sys.path`.
-Use the Matlab command `pyversion <path_to_the_python_interpreter>` to change the Python interpreter used by Matlab.
-5) Add `hpipm/interfaces/matlab/hpipm_matlab` to your MATLAB path.
-6) Get started using HPIPM from Matlab by looking at the examples in `/hpipm/examples/matlab/`.
+The interface for Matlab and Octave is based on mex files.
+Besides downloading, compiling and (optionally) installing BLASFEO and HPIPM (see instruction for Python):
+1) In a terminal, navigate to the folder `hpipm/interfaces/matlab_octave`, set the needed environment flags by running `source env.sh` in that folder and finally compile the interface by running the function `compile_mex_ocp_qp` in a Matlab or Octave instance started from the same terminal.
+2) In a terminal, navigate to the folder `hpipm/examples/matlab_octave`, set the needed environment flatgs by running `source env.sh` in that folder and finally run the examples in a Matlab or Octave instance started from the same terminal.

 --------------------------------------------------